 I wasn't.

-Fast forward 20 years and I am so thankful for the Christmas the I was given oil because I've never forgotten that day and the reminder from my dad that "oil is the cheapest thing you can put in your car and it will help it stay alive."
+Fast forward all these years later and I am so thankful for the Christmas that I was given oil because I've never forgotten that day and the reminder from my dad that "oil is the cheapest thing you can put in your car and it will help it stay alive."
 While always maintaining the oil in my car was one of the biggest lessons I learned from my dad, these five other life lessons he taught me are also pretty huge.

 • 1